keboola/connection-docs/manipulation/transformations/index.md

 go to our [Getting Started tutorial](/tutorial/manipulate/).*

 **Transformations** allow you to manipulate data in your project.
-They are the tasks you want to perform (*Marketing data preaggregation*, *Tableau denormalizer*, *Integrity checker* or *Join marketing channels and sales*, etc.), and are grouped into folders called **Transformation buckets**.
+They are the tasks you want to perform (Marketing data preaggregation, Tableau denormalizer, Integrity checker or Join marketing channels and sales, etc.), and are grouped into folders called **Transformation buckets**.
 Each transformation bucket can contain any number of individual transformations.
 It should represent a logical set of operations you want to perform together.

 ## Overview
-The schema below shows the important components of the Transformations engine:
+The schema below shows the important components of the Transformation engine:

 {: .image-popup}
 ![Transformations schema](/manipulation/transformations/transformations-schema.svg)

-A transformation is represented by a *Transformation Script* (SQL, R, Python or OpenRefine [backend](#backend)) which you can use to manipulate your data.
-To ensure safety of the data in the Storage, a transformation operates in a completely separate provisioned **Workspace** created for each transformation.
-When a transformation runs, it takes the required data from the *Storage* and copies them to the *Workspace*.
+A transformation is represented by a **Transformation Script** (SQL, R, Python or OpenRefine [backend](#backend)) which you can use to manipulate your data.
+To ensure safety of the data in Storage, a transformation operates in a completely separate provisioned **workspace** created for each transformation.
+When a transformation runs, it takes the required data from Storage and copies them to the workspace.
 This process is called [**Input Mapping**](#mappings).
-The transformation engine then takes the *Transformation Script* and runs it in the *Workspace*.
-Depending on the transformation backend, the input mapping process is either:
+The transformation engine then takes the Transformation Script and runs it in the workspace.
+Depending on the transformation backend, the input mapping process can do the following:

-- Create a new database (Snowflake, Redshift, MySQL) and import into it the selected tables from the Storage.
+- Create a new database (Snowflake, Redshift, MySQL) and import the selected tables from Storage into it.
-- Export selected tables from the Storage to CSV files and make them available in filesystem workspace for Python, R or OpenRefine scripts.
+- Export selected tables from Storage to CSV files and make them available in the workspace for Python, R or OpenRefine scripts.

-When the transformation is finished, the **Output Mapping** process moves the transformation results back to the designated tables in the Storage.
-The **Input** and **Output** mapping ensure complete safety of the transformation processes -- the transformation always operates in an isolated workspace.
+When the transformation is finished, the **Output Mapping** process moves the transformation results back to the designated tables in Storage.
+The **Input** and **Output** mappings ensure complete safety of the transformation processes -- the transformation always operates in an isolated workspace.

 Each transformation has its own workspace.
-Transformation [sandbox](/manipulation/transformations/sandbox/) uses the same workspace as the corresponding transformation.
-[Plain sandbox](/manipulation/transformations/sandbox/#plain-loading) uses a separate workspace.
+The transformation [sandbox](/manipulation/transformations/sandbox/) uses the same workspace as the corresponding transformation.
+The [plain sandbox](/manipulation/transformations/sandbox/#plain-loading) uses a separate workspace.

 ## Mappings
 No transformation can be created without